Welsh council

 Members ex-officio

-With voting rights: the chairs of the Welsh consultants committee, General practitioner committee Wales, Welsh staff grades and associate specialists committee, Welsh committee for public health medicine and community health, Welsh junior doctors committee, forum of Welsh local negotiating committees, and Welsh medical students committee.
+With voting rights: the chairs of the Welsh consultants committee, General practitioner committee Wales, Welsh staff grades and associate specialists committee, Welsh committee for public health medicine and community health, Welsh residents doctors committee, forum of Welsh local negotiating committees, and Welsh medical students committee.

 Without voting rights: the president of the BMA, chair of UK council, chair of the representative body, the treasurer and members of UK council whose electoral zone is Wales, limited to the duration of their UK office and while having a registered address in Wales.